Having trouble finding good candidates for your job openings?

 - Candidates who are gainfully employed are not searching the job boards, and they will never see your job posting.
 To recruit candidates who are already employed, you need the services of a recruiting agency.

-Why would they do that for us?- - We may have helped them in the past and will do so again in the future;
+- - We may have placed them in the past and may do so again in the future;

 - - They trust our integrity and professionalism;

-To discuss your scientific staffing needs in detail with one our recruiters, give us a call (973-605-8500) or, if you prefer, use our staffing request form.
+To discuss your scientific staffing needs in detail with one our recruiters, give us a call 973-605-8500 or, if you prefer, use our staffing request form.